SSG-DRD-IOT/lab-nuci7-setup/README.md

-# Setup and Connect to you NUCi7 Intel* to the Arduino Create Environment
+# Setup and Connect to your Intel* NUC to the Arduino Create Environment

 ## Lab Objectives
 This lab walks through the setup process for using an Intel* NUC, Arduino 101*, and a Grove sensor kit are ready for IoT development with the Arduino Create Environment.